 What's happened

-Recent heavy rains have triggered a significant wildflower bloom in Death Valley, marking one of the strongest displays in years.
-The bloom, driven by above-average rainfall, features native and non-native species, attracting visitors but also facing challenges from social media vandalism.
-Experts warn the bloom's duration depends on weather conditions.
+Recent heavy rains have triggered a significant wildflower bloom in Death Valley National Park, marking one of the strongest displays in years.
+The bloom features native and non-native species, attracting visitors and photographers.
+The event is driven by above-average rainfall and favorable ecological conditions, with blooms expected to last into mid-late March.

 What's behind the headline?